Combined Heat and Power

 Combined heat and power (CHP) is a proven commercial technology that has been used for more than a century.
 Currently, 82 gigawatts (GW) of CHP capacity are in use at more than 4,100 sites in the United States.
 Although 87% of CHP is in manufacturing plants around the country, a growing number of facilities from other sectors are considering its use.
 Estimates indicate the technical potential for additional CHP at existing industrial and commercial/institutional facilities is more than 130 GW.
 A 2009 study by McKinsey and Company estimated that 50 GW of CHP in industrial and large commercial/institutional applications could be deployable at reasonable returns with then-current equipment and energy prices.

 Today’s economic and technical potential likely exceeds these estimates given the improving outlook in natural gas supply and prices.
-The importance of CHP to the United States was highlighted in President Obama’s Executive Order of August 30, 2012, which calls for deployment of 40 GW of new, cost-effective CHP by 2020.

 SEE Action has identified six key focus areas for CHP: